 - Language: Korean

-There have been many occurrences around the movie including delay of the release date and controversies around the sexual assault and rape allegations against actor andf K-Popstar Park Yoo-Chun.
+There have been many occurrences around the movie including delay of the release date and controversies around the sexual assault and rape allegations against the actor, and K-Popstar Park Yoo-Chun.
 I wonder if any of these had any influence on the final evaluation of the critics.
-Some critized the narrative, calling the plot predictable, and a recycle of Inception (2010).
+Some criticized the narrative, calling the plot predictable, and a recycle of Inception (2010).
 Others praised the visual effects and the performance of Go Soo.

 So there you have them!
-Another batch of interesting films to see from Russia, India and South Korea.
-By now I hope you’ve watched a few foreign films already and I would like to hear your experience watching them.
+Another batch of interesting films to see from Russia, India, and South Korea.
+By now I hope you’ve watched a few foreign films already and I would like to hear about your experience watching them.
 Feel free to leave your comments.